Propylene Glycol: Benefits, Uses, and Top Skincare Products

 Propylene Glycol is a penetration enhancer.
 It temporarily alters the skin barrier to allow other active ingredients to sink in deeper.

-Apply products containing propylene glycol immediately after cleansing while your skin is still slightly damp.
-This preps the "skin" so that other serums can travel further into the epidermis.
-So, apply actives like Vitamin C, Niacinamide, Peptides, and more afterwards.
+To maximize its benefits, apply products containing propylene glycol immediately after cleansing while your skin is still slightly damp.
+This preps the skin so that other serums can travel further into the epidermis.
+After applying propylene glycol, you can use actives like Vitamin C, Niacinamide, Peptides, and more.

 Which Skin Type Can Use Propylene Glycol?

-As it is a humectant, it works best for Dry Skin by helping improve hydration and reduce that "tight" feeling in the skin.
+As it is a humectant, it works best for dry skin by helping improve hydration and reduce that "tight" feeling.

-If you have sensitive skin, be careful when using it, as it can irritate your skin with other actives, as it is an enhancer.
-It can affect your skin majorly in case of potential irritating skincare ingredients like Retinol, AHAs, and Vitamin C.
+If you have sensitive skin, be cautious when using it.
+It can irritate your skin when combined with other actives, as it enhances their effects.
+This is particularly true for potentially irritating ingredients like Retinol, AHAs, and Vitamin C.

 Top Propylene Glycol Face Creams in India

-It was a challenge to find over-the-counter Propylene Glycol skincare ingredients in the Indian skincare market.
-These are the top two skincare products that I came across:
+Finding over-the-counter propylene glycol skincare products in the Indian market can be a challenge.
+Here are the top two skincare products that I came across:

-The Derma Co 5% Propylene Glycol Oil Free Moisturizer is a new product by Derma Co that I came across.
-This is the only over-the-counter Propylene Glycol moisturizer that I could find in India.
+The Derma Co 5% Propylene Glycol Oil Free Moisturizer is a new product by Derma Co that I discovered.
+This is the only over-the-counter propylene glycol moisturizer that I could find in India.

 Skincare Actives: